By Holly M. Hovan, MSN, GERO-BC, APRN, CWOCN-AP

 - Fever, chills, nausea, vomiting (systemic)

 Does your patient have signs or symptoms of infection, along with purulence?
 Or are you simply wiping away the slough that has liquefied as our debriding agent does its job?
 Remember to look at the big picture, examine the periwound, compare assessments and documentation from past to present, and ask for someone else to lay eyes on your assessment if you're questioning it.
-Additionally, always rely on your wound care specialists – that is what we are here for!
-Some additional tips for when you're not sure:
+Additionally, always rely on your wound care specialists—that is what we are here for!
+Understanding and accurately documenting tissue types are critical parts of wound assessment that truly guide treatment and intervention.
+Here are some additional tips for when you're not sure of what you see or what to document:

 - Always cleanse the wound before documenting odor.

-- If you're not sure what it is, don't document it yet – check first (keep in mind slough can be confused with purulence, tendon, or other underlying structures).
+- If you're not sure what it is, don't document it yet— check first (keep in mind that slough can be confused with purulence, tendon, or other underlying structures).

 - If what you're cleansing out of the wound is stringy and yellow, and the wound base appears more granular after cleansing, it is most likely slough.